 Herrmann’s affiliation with the university dates back to 1991 when he was hired as an assistant professor within the Economics Department at UAF.
 He worked his way up from assistant professor to full professor and subsequently to the UAF School of Management Dean.

-Under Herrmann’s leadership, the School of Management has managed to increase revenue and reduce costs all while improving the student experience, increasing enrollment and graduation rates, and expanding community outreach.
+Under Herrmann’s leadership, the School of Management has increased revenue and reduced costs all while improving the student experience, increasing enrollment and graduation rates, and expanding community outreach.
 These accomplishments have not gone unnoticed outside the university.
-The Association to Advance Collegiate Schools of Business International (AACSB) has continually simultaneously accredited both the UAF School of Management and its Accounting program.
+The Association to Advance Collegiate Schools of Business International (AACSB) has continually simultaneously accredited both the UAF School of Management and its accounting program.
 This distinction has only been achieved by 182 universities worldwide.
-The AACSB has recognized UAF as a shining example of a learning environment that integrates knowledge, practice, and professional development and sets the standard for business schools across the nation.
+The AACSB has recognized UAF as a shining example of a learning environment that integrates knowledge, practice and professional development and sets the standard for business schools across the nation.

 The University of Alaska Foundation announces the winning proposal for the 2019 Angus Gavin Memorial Migratory Bird Research Grant

 Michael Johns, a graduate student in biology and wildlife at the University of Alaska Fairbanks, received $14,400 to support his proposal entitled “Winter habitat use and oil exposure risks of Cassin’s auklets and pigeon guillemots in the North Pacific.”
 The project concentrates on identifying important winter environmental conditions and hotspots that may affect the movement and breeding success of North Pacific seabirds, which then can be used to predict habitat use and mortality risks due to climate change.